diegocardenast/hangman-game/README.md

 ![Instructions](https://github.com/diegocardenast/hangman-game/blob/main/assets/images/instructions-feature.png)
   - Instructions text:
     - The goal of the game is to guess the mysterious word before the man is hanged.
-    - Select one of the 3 difficulty levels (easy, medium or hard).
+    - Write one of the 3 difficulty levels (easy, medium or hard).
 The difference is the lenght of the words.
     - You can guess only one letter at a time.
     - You have 7 opportunities to make mistakes.
     - If you guess the word, you will win and save the man.